CU-BDA-2022/LectureResources/README.md

 ### Suggested reading

 The typical derivation of the Poisson distribution in introductory statistics courses treats it as an approximation of the binomial distribution in a particular, nontrivial limit.
 We may cover this in a later lecture or lab.
 It is a simpler derivation than the first-principles approach we took in Lec07.
 But it masks the connection between the Poisson distribution and the Poisson point process, which I feel provides a better motivation.
+It also masks the analogies between Bernoulli and Poisson point processes on the one hand, and binomial and Poisson distributions on the other.

 Our derivation, though more challenging, obtains the distribution directly as a model for the "random" distribution of events across an interval (of time or space).
 It illustrates some model-building ideas, makes explicit the key assumptions underlying the Poisson distribution, and provides a first exposure to a mathematical technique we'll encounter again later: solving  *functional equations* [(Wikipedia article)](https://en.wikipedia.org/wiki/Functional_equation).

 If you'd like to read article/textbook derivations of the Poisson distribution along these lines, consider these sources: